Reaver86/1-portfolio/README.md

-# Project 1: Portfolio

-This Project is part of the Udacity FEND nanodegree.
+# Website of Alexander Schuster

+This is my private website, which I'm updating irregularly as soon as I find time for it.

+# Develop locally
 It is built using npm and gulp, so you'll need to run "npm install" and "gulp" to get started.